joaomirandasa/headless2FA/README.md

 ON('ready', function() {

 	/*
-	Funciton to askToken from user
+	Function to askToken from user
 	*/
 	function askToken(questionText) {
 		console.log("[Token] - Asking token from user input");